Crispy Baked Jalapeño Poppers

 - 1 tsp Smoked Paprika

-Next, fry your Bacon bits over medium/high heat in a little oil until nice and crispy.
-When cool enough to handle, combine in a separate bowl with your Cream Cheese, Green Onion and Cheddar Cheese.
+Next, fry 5oz/150g diced bacon in a pan over medium heat (use oil as needed) until nice and crispy.
+When cool enough to handle, combine in a separate bowl with 9oz/250g cream cheese, diced green/spring onion and 1cup/100g grated cheddar cheese.
+Place to one side.

-Grab your Jalapeños and slice them horizontally, forming two boat-like shapes.
-Deseed with a teaspoon and begin filling with your Cream Cheese mixture.
-You want them filled to just above level height, around 1 tbsp per 'boat' should be fine, depending on Jalapeño size.
+Grab your jalapeños and slice them vertically, forming two boat-like shapes.
+Deseed with a teaspoon and begin filling with your cream cheese mixture.
+You want them filled to just above level height, around 1 tbsp per 'boat' should be fine, depending on jalapeño size.
+Use gloves if concerned about spreading spice.

 Flip each boat upside down in to your breadcrumb mixture and gently press so the crumbs attach, forming the crispy layer.

-Place evenly spaced on a baking tray and bake for around 8-10 mins at 200c/390f just to heat through the center, just until they start to bubble.
-Then switch to the grill and broil for around 5 mins or until golden and crispy on top.
+Evenly space out on a baking tray and bake for around 8-10 mins at 200C/390F just to heat through the centre, just until they start to bubble.
+Then switch to the grill and broil for around 5 mins or until golden and crispy on top (see notes).
 Allow to cool for a few minutes and tuck in!

 a) Reducing Spice - After slicing and gutting the jalapeños, soak them in a bowl of cold water.
-This should take away some of the spice to make them more bearable for those who don't like to much heat!
+This should take away some of the spice to make them more bearable for those who don't like too much heat!
+Just make sure you pat them thoroughly dry with paper towels before stuffing.

 b) Gloves - It's sometimes a good idea to wear gloves whilst prepping these, just to avoid accidental contact with unwanted areas i.e eyes etc.